olidare/Data-Analytics---Smaller-Projects/README.md

+# Resources

 A place to contain smaller pieces of work done as part of my Data Analyst Learning Journey.

-Resources
 ### Netflix
 - Investigating a Netflix Dataset using both Pandas and then SQL.

 ### Rappi.ipynb
- - A quick Kaggle Data Cleaning and Exploration exercise done on Rappi Sales Data.
+ - A quick Kaggle Data Cleaning and Exploration exercise done on Rappi Sales Data using Pandas.

 ### Cheatsheets